-Take one tablet twice a day.
+Take one tablet two or three times a day, or as directed by your doctor.

 Arthrotec should be swallowed whole with a drink of water (not chewed), taken during or after mealtimes.

 In the elderly and patients with liver or kidney disorders, your doctor may want to monitor you more closely.
 No change in dose is needed.